Jbitaj/Jbitaj/README.md

 - 💞️ I’m looking to collaborate on AI research, especially in Stock Market Prediction and Computer Vision
 - 📫 How to reach me: bitaamiri.1381@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I love AI so much that I even admire ChatGPT!
+- ⚡ Fun fact: I love AI so much!
 Also, I’m a big fan of *Prison Break* and Michael Scofield.

 <!---